Highlights

 Get another early start this morning as you hop in the car and head north along the ocean into northern Namibia—a region known as the Skeleton Coast.
 Your destination is the seaside town of Swakopmund, a journey that takes five to six hours and covers 248 miles (400 km).
 During the drive, you'll cross the Tropic of Capricorn and pass oases like the Ghaub Nature Reserve and landmarks like the Kuiseb Pass.
 The latter stretches 12 miles (20 km) through Kuiseb Canyon and features incredible mountain scenery.

-Then cross the desolate gravel plains of the Namib Desert before reaching the port town of Walvis Bay.
+Then, cross the desolate gravel plains of the Namib Desert before reaching the port town of Walvis Bay.
 Stop here for a picnic lunch by the ocean amid the sight of flamingoes wading in the estuary.
 Afterward, continue north to Swakopmund, which is just a few minutes away.
-The town is known for its wide-open avenues, German-colonial architecture, and the otherworldly desert terrain that surrounds it.
-Upon arrival, you'll check in to your hotel and will have the remainder of the day free.
+The town is known for its wide-open avenues, German colonial architecture, and the otherworldly desert terrain that surrounds it.
+Upon arrival, you'll check in to your hotel and have the remainder of the day free.

 Day 5: Drive to Damaraland, Optional Activities